mi-erasmusmc/aioli/README.md

 - Make sure the db is configured in accordance to your needs in the config.properties file located in scr/main/resources

 - Use `mvn clean package assembly:single` in the present folder to build the app
-- Run with `java -jar target/ailoi_java-1.0-SNAPSHOT-jar-with-dependencies.jar -tv <target vocabulary> -rmin <true or false>' `
+- Run with `java -jar target/ailoi_java-1.0-SNAPSHOT-jar-with-dependencies.jar -tv <target vocabulary> -rmin <true or false>`

+- Running time is approx 5 - 15 hours depending on target vocab (ATC slowest, RXNORM fastest) and the specs of your system.

 ### OPTIONS